bfetler/lending_club/README.md

 Multivariate plots are in **multivar_plots/**.
 Fit output is at the end of the script **multivariate.py**.

 #### *time_series.py*
-Time series ARIMA analysis (autoregression integrated moving average) was done of monthly loan count for 2013 and 2014, which shows an almost linear increase over time.  *ARIMA(1, 1, 0)* seems to best model the data without overfitting.
+Time series ARIMA analysis (autoregression integrated moving average) was done of monthly loan count for 2013 and 2014, which shows an almost linear increase over time.  *ARIMA(1, 1, 0)* seems to best model the data without overfitting, as suggested by ACF with multiple decaying components, PACF with one component, and a good predicted fit.
 Plots are in **time_series_plots/** and script output is written to **time_series_output.txt**.